uhi22/pyPLC/doc/testing_and_simulation.md

 ### Inspecting the test results

-The progress of the tests and their result can be best seen in Wireshark, by applying a display filter for "syslog".
+The progress of the tests and their result can be seen in Wireshark, by applying a display filter for "syslog".
+Also a test report file (testresults.txt) is created in the pyPlc main directory.